brunopstephan/customer-register/README.md

 A simple and functional customers CRUD builded in Serverless Architecture (AWS Lambda, AWS API Gateway and DynamoDB).

-In this project was not used any production lib instead of `@aws/sdk`.
+In this project, no production library was used except for `@aws/sdk`.

 This project includes:
 - Object-Oriented Programming (OOP);